Transparency and "The Pledge"

 What does FOB mean?

-A text by Pascal Herzog. https://kaffeemacher.ch/preistransparenz-kaffee/
+A text by Pascal Herzog. https://kaffeemacher.de/blogs/kaffeewissen/preistransparenz-kaffee

-How can the collapse in coffee prices be explained?
+How is the coffee price collapse explained?

 Podcast https://podcast.kaffeemacher.ch/2018/12/29/kaffeehandel-und-preisfall/